-But when it comes to motivation, a President’s Club program functions a bit differently—more of a recognition program rather than an incentive program.
-It’s a status symbol achieved by top performers, and (consequently) any good President’s Club program should be built with this in mind.
+When it comes to motivation, a President’s Club program functions a bit differently—more as a recognition program rather than an incentive program.
+It’s a status symbol achieved by top performers, and consequently any good President’s Club program should be built with this in mind.

-While most are familiar with President’s Club members being rewarded with extravagant, all-expense paid vacations, it should be something representative of your team’s culture and distinctive enough to be desirable.
+While most are familiar with President’s Club members being rewarded with extravagant, all-expense-paid vacations, your President’s Club should be representative of your team’s culture and distinctive enough to be desirable.